hhui0/DTC-m6Am/README.md

 ## Usage

+### Website use
+DTC-m6Am website can be accessed at https://www.zahc.top.

+### Local use
-To use the STM-ac4C model for prediction, you need to follow these steps:
+To use the DTC-m6Am model for prediction, you need to follow these steps:
 1. Import the classifier and the utils from the project folder.

 ```python